 In addition, tools and equipment for a pediatric office are specifically designed for a child’s mouth.
 At a general dentist’s office, they will have inventory that will be sized for a normal adult.

 Pediatric dentists intentionally completed additional training in order to be qualified to work with children, which is another reason many of them choose not to see adult patients.
 Some doctors make exceptions, especially for patients who have recently turned 18 and are still looking for a general dentist to transition to.
-At Polka Dot Pediatric Dentistry we see children until the age of 18 or 19.
-If you are in this situation, talk to your pediatric dentist to learn more about your options!
+At Polkadot Pediatric Dentistry we see children until the age of 18 or 19.
+If you are in this situation, talk to your Pediatric Dentist in Roswell to learn more about your options!